-Temple Hillel B'nai Torah is a member of the Jewish Reconstructionist Community.
+Temple Hillel B'nai Torah has been a member of the Jewish Reconstructionist Communities since 2004.
 Rabbi Penzner received the degree of rabbi and a Master of Hebrew Letters from the Reconstructionist Rabbinical College in Philadelphia in 1987.
 She is active in the Reconstructionist Rabbinical Association, the national association of Reconstructionist rabbis, and served as its President.

 Reconstructionist Judaism is the only one of the four major branches of American Judaism that was founded here in the United States.
 We are a small movement that has had an outsized impact on all forms of progressive Judaism, from the introduction of the bat mitzvah to a rejection of the supernatural origin of Torah.